2.2 Academic Organization & the Roles of Academic Officers

 Department Chairpersons (and School Directors) serve both as the chief representative of the department (School) within the institution and as a departmental administrator, responsible for communicating and administering policies and procedures of the University and for developing and organizing courses of study.
 Together with the dean and provost, the chairperson is charged with the recruiting and professional development of staff.
 Chairpersons make recommendations to the dean for faculty appointments, promotions, leaves of absence, tenure, salary increases and terminations of service.
 The chairperson will be expected to consult in a formalized way with the appropriate departmental body on matters of faculty status.
 The chairperson should also establish appropriate vehicles for obtaining student opinion on curricular matters.

 Department chairpersons (and School Directors) are appointed by the President and Provost for five-year terms upon the recommendation of the college dean.
 These appointments are renewable for like periods.
 The advice of a majority of the faculty, by a formal vote of the faculty, within the department or school is required for the appointment or reappointment of the chairperson or school director.
-The vote of the faculty must be communicated to the dean of the college and by the dean to the Provost upon the occasion of any recommendation for appointment or reappointment.
+After the conclusion of the formal vote of the faculty, the numerical result(s) of the vote of the faculty must be communicated to all the faculty eligible to vote and then to the dean of the college and by the dean to the Provost upon the occasion of any recommendation for appointment or reappointment.
 Chairpersons are renewed annually by the college dean and serve at the pleasure of the President, the Provost and the Dean.
 Therefore, the President and Provost have the authority to replace a department chairperson at any time after consultation with the appropriate dean, if such action is in the best interests of the department or the University.
 Tenure as a faculty member is a separate right.
-(Revised 5/08 Provost, AAUP, and Faculty Senate.)
+(Rev. 3/2022, Revised 5/08 Provost, AAUP, and Faculty Senate)

 The chairperson is reviewed shortly before the expiration of his or her term, or sooner under special circumstances.
 A copy of the policy on chairperson review is available from the dean of each college.